Want a pizza recipe to do with your kids? Look no further.

 - Leftover pizza will keep in the refrigerator for up to 4 days

 - Add chopped fresh or powdered garlic and/or some Italian herb mix or dried oregano to the dough during step 2.
-Just add a bit less flour to account for seasoning and add more flour as needed when kneading the dough till it’s elastic but not sticky.
+Add a bit less flour to account for seasoning and add more flour as needed when kneading the dough until it’s elastic but not sticky.

 - This recipe works great with gluten free flour.
 More kneading may be needed to get a more smooth texture and it will not be as elastic but the texture and flavor are right on the mark.